al8n/memberlist/README.md

 ### Protocol

 memberlist is based on ["SWIM: Scalable Weakly-consistent Infection-style Process Group Membership Protocol"](http://ieeexplore.ieee.org/document/1028914/).
-However, we extend the protocol in a number of ways:
+However, Hashicorp developers extends the protocol in a number of ways:

 Several extensions are made to increase propagation speed and convergence rate.
-Another set of extensions, that we call Lifeguard, are made to make memberlist more robust in the presence of slow message processing (due to factors such as CPU starvation, and network delay or loss).
+Another set of extensions, that Hashicorp developers call Lifeguard, are made to make memberlist more robust in the presence of slow message processing (due to factors such as CPU starvation, and network delay or loss).
-For details on all of these extensions, please read our paper ["Lifeguard : SWIM-ing with Situational Awareness"](https://arxiv.org/abs/1707.00788), along with the memberlist source.
-We welcome any questions related to the protocol on our issue tracker.
+For details on all of these extensions, please read Hashicorp's paper ["Lifeguard : SWIM-ing with Situational Awareness"](https://arxiv.org/abs/1707.00788), along with the memberlist source.

 ## Installation